Small BusinessCommerceE-commerce

 • Design your store.
 Use the platform's tools and templates coupled with your customer understanding to design the store in a way that meets the needs of your audience.
 This process includes creating a layout that is easy to navigate, choosing colors that reflect your brand, and picking typefaces that are easy to read on both computer screens and smartphones.

 • Add your products.
 Once your store is up and running, it's time to add products to your store.
-Write out all the product content that people will want to read when researching your product, including sales copy, dimensions, features, and supporting links.
-Next, add high-quality product photography that shows your product in its best light.
-Check out these best practices for ecommerce photography to make sure photos stand out.
+Write out all the product content shoppers will want to read when researching your product, including sales copy, dimensions, features, and supporting links.

-To select your payment processor, your ecommerce platform will have a section titled something like, “payment types,” “payment options,” or “payment methods.”
-Here, you can choose what types of payment types you want to accept.
-Remember that some customers have strong preferences about how they want to pay, so look at your buyer persona to see if your target audience has a specific payment method they may want to use.
+To select your payment processor, your ecommerce platform will have a section titled “payment types,” “payment options,” or “payment methods.”
+You can then choose what types of payment types you want to accept.
+Remember: some customers have strong preferences about how they want to pay, so look at your buyer persona to see if your target audience has a specific payment method they may want to use.

 In addition to common payment methods like credit and debit cards, consider payment methods like a digital wallet, buy now, pay later, and subscriptions:

 • What is a digital wallet?
 These apps make it easy for customers to store and pay using multiple payment methods.
-The top digital wallets to accept include PayPal, Apple Pay, Google Pay, Samsung Pay, Alipay, and WeChat Pay.
+Some digital wallets to accept include PayPal, Apple Pay, Google Pay, Samsung Pay, Alipay, and WeChat Pay.

 • How does buy now, pay later work?
-By letting customers pay for their purchases over time, buyers may be more likely to make larger purchases or add more items to their cart, giving you the opportunity to grow your sales and average transaction value.
+By letting customers pay for their purchases over time, buyers may be more likely to make larger purchases or add more items to their cart, helping you to grow your sales and average transaction value.

 • What is a subscription?
 By offering recurring subscription plans, customers can get your product on a regular basis without having to place an order each time, keeping customers happy while improving your customer lifetime value.